SleepySpeller/YourOpenMP3/README.md

 <br>
 Linux and MacOS support will be coming in the future <br>
 <br>
-Modules that are required to be installed manually:
+Modules & Software that needs to be installed manually:
 * PyTube
 * Colorama
+* Chocolatey & FFMPEG

 ### Installing
 You need Python 3.10 or above <br>